 How do I recognize a legitimate business coach?

 Today, there is a vast number of business coaching services and individual coaches marketing themselves on social media.
-The industry is currently experiencing an explosion in growth.
-In fact, IBISWorld found revenue made by coaches in 2015 was 2.356 billion, while that number increased to 15 billion in 2019.
+The industry is currently experiencing an explosion in growth, with more than 115,000 people in the business coaching industry in the U.S. alone.
+In fact, IBISWorld found revenue made by coaches in 2015 was $2.356 billion, while that number increased to $15 billion in 2019.
 This means there are a lot more coaches out there than there were several years ago.
-With this in mind, upon first appearances, it’s hard to tell who is a legitimate coach, and who is not.
+With this in mind, upon first appearances, it’s hard to tell who is a legitimate business coach and who is not.

-Here’s three tips for finding a qualified business coaching programs:
+What are tips for finding qualified business coaching programs?

 Ask About Qualifications

 Don’t blindly trust that a person is qualified to coach others.
 Business coaching certifications and a propensity for continued learning show the person you’re considering is dedicated to their craft.
 This is what you’re looking for.
 Programs accredited by the International Coaching Federation (ICF) are a great indicator of this.
 For more information on legitimate certifications, check out this list.

 Do Your Research

 Look for testimonials, reviews, case studies, and any hard evidence indicating the business coach can actually help take you to the place you’re looking to go.
 Check out their social media and what others are saying about their experience with this person.
 If the red flags of a bad investment are there, research other options.